National Recognition

 Western Washington University offers more than 200 academic programs on its main campus located in Bellingham, and at additional sites in Anacortes, Bremerton, Everett, Port Angeles and Poulsbo.

-Western is recognized nationally for its successes, such as being named the top public master’s-granting institution in the Pacific Northwest for 23 years in a row by U.S. News & World Report, which also named WWU #2 in the West, #6 for veterans, and a Best Value School.
+Western is recognized nationally for its successes, such as being named one of the top public master’s-granting institutions in the Pacific Northwest for 25 years in a row by U.S. News & World Report.

 Top Public Schools

-For the 23rd year in a row, Western Washington University is the highest-ranking public, master’s-granting university in the Pacific Northwest, according to the 2023 U.S. News & World Report college rankings.
+For the 25th year in a row, Western Washington University is one of the highest-ranking public, master’s-granting universities in the Pacific Northwest, according to the 2024 U.S. News & World Report college rankings.

 Military Friendly

-US News and World Report Rankings awards Western Washington University #6 Best College for Veterans
+US News and World Report Rankings awarded Western Washington University #13 Best College for Veterans in their 2024 rankings.

 Top Ranked Master’s Granting Institution